santsukevich/swim-infra/README.md

 # Operational notes
 All stacks use an external overlay network `traefik-public` created by `init.sh` script.
 Stacks can't be brought up without this network.
-Traefik, Portainer, Monitoring, Minio, Redis, Mongo, and Backup stacks are updated via `git pull` and `init.sh`.
+Stacks are updated via `git pull` and `init.sh`.
 You should do this in your CI/CD pipeline.
 > After each deployment, verify that changes were applied correctly.

 # Stacks
 ## Traefik
-`traefik-stack.yml`
+`/traefik-stack.yml`
 1. Traefik is deployed on the Swarm Manager node
 2. Entrypoints `web` (80) and `websecure` (443) are configured
 3. HTTP -> HTTPS redirect is configured
-4. Basic Auth
+4. Basic Auth for Traefik console

 ## Portainer
-`portainer-stack.yml`
+`/portainer-stack.yml`
 1. Portainer Server is deployed on the Swarm Manager
 2. Portainer Agent is deployed on all nodes
 3. Routing via Traefik

 ## Monitoring
-`monitoring-stack.yml`
+`/monitoring-stack.yml`
 1. Grafana is deployed on the node with label `type==backup`
 2. Prometheus is deployed on the node with label `type==backup`
 3. cadvisor is deployed on all nodes